Frequently Asked Questions

 All of these measures will help create a safe environment.
 We also acknowledge that Mission staff are not law enforcement and we plan to continue working with the Bellingham Police Department when applicable.

-This spring, the Ascent Recovery Program moved into the renovated New Life Center, leaving the main Mission building vacant and ready to be prepared for demolition.
+In spring of 2022, the Ascent Recovery Program moved into the renovated New Life Center, leaving the main Mission building vacant and ready to be prepared for demolition.

 Thanks to a Partnership with PeaceHealth, our Kitchen and food services were also relocated.
 Our kitchen is currently near the hospital at 3333 Squalicum Parkway, enabling us to continue serving and distributing 650-plus meals a day during this time of transition.

 Since relocating to Base Camp, the Drop-In Center Building has been used as an overflow shelter during the winter months and for community meetings throughout the year.